apache/parquet-site/README.md

 npm install -D postcss
 ```

-To preview this website site locally, run the following in the root of the directory:
+To preview this website locally, run the following in the root of the directory:

 ```shell
 hugo server